mongodb-university/Bluehawk/docs/docs/tags.md

 ## Uncomment

-The `uncomment` command removes a single comment from the beginning of each line of the spanned range in all output.
+The `uncomment` tag removes a single comment from the beginning of each line of the spanned range in all output.

-Because `uncomment` operates on ranges of content, it is only available as a block command.
+Because `uncomment` operates on ranges of content, it is only available as a block tag.

 > 💡 Comments are only specified in certain language types.
 For example, plaintext
-> does not have a comment syntax, so this command does nothing in plaintext.
+> does not have a comment syntax, so this tag does nothing in plaintext.

 Consider the following file: